-One of the close relatives to the lychee is the dragon’s eye.
+One of the close relatives of the lychee is the dragon’s eye.
 What is dragon’s eye?
-This temperate China native is used widely for its musky, lightly sweet fruits, both as a food and in medicine.
-Growing dragon’s eye plants requires warm to mild temperatures where 22 degrees Fahrenheit (-5.6 C.) or lower is a rarity.
+This temperate China native is used widely for its musky, lightly sweet fruits, both as food and in medicine.
+Growing dragon’s eye plants requires warm to mild temperatures where 22 degrees F. (-6 C.) or lower is a rarity.
 This semi-hardy tree is also extremely attractive and lends tropical elegance to the landscape.

 Dragon’s Eye Plant Info

-Dragon’s eye is a 30- to 40-foot (9 to 12 m.) tree with rough bark and elegant drooping branches.
+Dragon’s eye is a 30 to 40 foot (9-12 m.) tree with rough bark and elegant drooping branches.
 Plants are also called longan trees and are in the soapberry family.
-The leaves are pinnately compound, glossy, leather and dark green, growing 12 inches (30 cm.) long.
+The leaves are pinnately compound, glossy, leathery, and dark green, growing 12 inches (31 cm.) long.
 New growth is wine colored.
-The flowers are pale yellow, borne on racemes and have 6 petals on hairy stalks.
+The flowers are pale yellow, borne on racemes, and have six petals on hairy stalks.
 The fruits are drupes and arrive in clusters.

 Among the economic dragon’s eye plant info is its importance as a crop in Florida.
-Fruits produce later in the season than lychee, trees grow quickly and thrive in a variety of soil types.
-However, seedlings can take up to 6 years to bear fruit, and some years, fruit production is erratic.
+Fruits produce later in the season than lychee, and trees grow quickly and thrive in a variety of soil types.
+However, seedlings can take up to six years to bear fruit, and in some years, fruit production is erratic.

 How to Grow Dragon’s Eye Plants

 Young trees are less fussy about climactic conditions than their cousin, the lychee, but should be planted where buffeting winds do not occur.
-When planting a grove or multiple trees, space longans 15 to 25 feet (4.5 to 7.6 m.) apart, depending upon whether you will be pruning to keep trees smaller and easier to harvest.
+When planting a grove or multiple trees, space longans 15 to 25 feet (5-8 m.) apart, depending upon whether you will be pruning to keep trees smaller and easier to harvest.

 Most propagation of dragon’s eye tree is through cloning, as seedlings are unreliable.